-The pool is the set of nodes from which a particular cluster may be formed.
+The set of nodes from which a particular cluster may be formed.
 Only one cluster may be configured from a given pool, and it need not contain all of the available nodes.
 (Other pools may exist, but each is disjoint from the other.
 They share no node or cluster definitions.)